Russian attack on Ukraine possible 'any day' but diplomacy still an option -White House

 Those include a promise that NATO will never admit Ukraine, a demand the United States and the 30-nation Western security alliance have called unacceptable.

+U.S. President Joe Biden spoke to French President Emmanuel Macron on Sunday, the White House said.
+That call came ahead of a visit by Macron to Moscow on Monday, the culmination of days of French contacts with Russia and Ukraine to try to de-escalate tensions.

+The 40 minute-long call between Biden and Macron allowed the two leaders to coordinate ahead of the trip, a French Presidency source said.

-Possible Russian action could include annexing Ukraine's Donbass region, where Russian-backed separatists broke away from Ukrainian government control in 2014, cyberattacks or a full-scale invasion of Ukraine, Sullivan added, saying Russia could act as soon as Monday though it could also be weeks.
+If Putin is not deterred by the diplomatic push, possible Russian action could include annexing Ukraine's Donbass region, where Russian-backed separatists broke away from Ukrainian government control in 2014, cyberattacks or a full-scale invasion of Ukraine, Sullivan said.

 "We believe that there is a very distinct possibility that Vladimir Putin will order an attack on Ukraine," Sullivan told ABC's "This Week" program.

-"It could take a number of different forms.
-It could happen as soon as tomorrow, or it could take some weeks yet.
-He has put himself in a position with military deployments to be able to act aggressively against Ukraine at any time now," Sullivan added, referring to Russian President Vladimir Putin.
+"It could happen as soon as tomorrow, or it could take some weeks yet.
+He has put himself in a position with military deployments to be able to act aggressively against Ukraine at any time now," Sullivan added.

 Washington has made clear it would not send U.S. soldiers to defend Ukraine, which is not a member of NATO.